 It is also worth saying that in some areas the situation with standards is so spoiled that, whatever you do, someone got upset.
 A "classical" example is geographical coordinates order (latitude-longitude vs longitude-latitude).
-Alas, the only working method of fighting frustration there is the "Serenity Notepad" to be discussed in Section II.
+Alas, the only working method of fighting frustration there is the Serenity Notepad to be discussed in the corresponding chapter.

-4. Entities Must Have Concrete Names
+3. Entities Must Have Concrete Names